tomheston/fragility-metrics/README.md

 ## License

 © Thomas F. Heston 2025.
 Licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 You are free to share and adapt the material, provided appropriate credit is given.

 ---

 ## Development

-- Primary language: Python (via Jupyter/Colab notebooks).
+- Primary language: Python (via Jupyter/Colab notebooks)
+- Directory structure: `/notebooks/` for calculators, `/` for metadata files
-- Contributions: Fork and submit pull requests.
+- Contributions: Fork and submit pull requests
-- Issues: Report bugs or suggest features in the GitHub “Issues” tab.
+- Issues: Report bugs or suggest features in the GitHub “Issues” tab

 ---